 I would describe myself as a tomboy.
 Well, tomboy-like anyway.
 When I was in my teens, I basically lived in baggy jeans, hoodies and Converse sneakers.
 As I’ve gotten older, I’ve certainly gotten more in touch with my feminine side but if I am being completely honest, I still prefer jeans and sneakers.
 I don’t think that’ll change any time soon.
 I own a fair amount of dresses and skirts, but jeans, striped tees, and sneakers will always be my go to.
 SO I guess, these days I’m more of a combination… part tomboy, part girlie girl!
 I guess, I’d call myself a tomgirl!

 I think it stems from being very self-conscious of my body.
 I’ve always been heavier, and in my teens, the girls around me would show off their bellies while I was teased for my size.
 So I became more comfortable in frumpy clothing.
 I also went through a phase where I felt like I had to be girly and fit the idea of what that should mean for my wardrobe.
 That was short lived.
 These days, thankfully, I’ve got a bit more self confidence (though I’d be lying if I said I woke up every day feeling totally amazing.)
 Still, my style never became inherently girly.
 It’s always been a tomgirl mix.

-I also went through a phase where I felt like i had to be girly and fit the idea of what that should mean for my wardrobe.
+I also went through a phase where I felt like I had to be girly and fit the idea of what that should mean for my wardrobe.
 That was short lived.
 It’s all about mixing comfort and style these days.
 I live in jeans, though they’re much more formfitting than I would have dared when I was 16.
 I’m proud of my shape and know better how to dress it up and dress it down.
 The main point is to just be myself.